Coupon-eligible converter box: Completing the transition

 The analog shutdown for full-power TV stations was completed in mid-2009, with several stations ending analog transmissions well before the June 12, 2009 deadline.
 (Many transitioned on the original February 17 date.)
 In most cases, at least one station in each media market continued analog broadcasts for up to 30 days afterward as an "analog nightlight"—prohibited from broadcasting regular programming, but allowed to transmit information on how to obtain and connect a converter box to receive digital programming (and send Emergency Alert System broadcasts.).
 This allowed viewers who had not converted by the deadline to receive at least one channel that would explain the absence of the other analog channels.
-The half-hour public service announcement with English and Spanish segments seen on most such stations was produced by the National Association of Broadcasters.
+The nine minute public service announcement with English and Spanish segments seen on most such stations was produced by the National Association of Broadcasters.

 Nielsen said 2.5 million homes were still incapable of receiving a digital signal two days after the deadline.
 On June 17, 2009, the NTIA said two million requested coupons had not yet been mailed.

 The NTIA reported that, as of July 22, 2009, 33,578,000 coupons had been used—more than the 33.5 million possible with the original $1.34 billion allocation. $435 million of the extra money added was already owed for pending requests.

 U.S. Representative Peter DeFazio and Senator Bernie Sanders introduced legislation which would have extended the converter-box coupon program beyond July 31, 2009, subsidized antennas, and require satellite and cable TV companies to provide a $10 basic-broadcast-channel package available to those who had lost the ability to receive at least one over-the-air channel because of the transition.
 Neither Congressman's bill was passed into law.